jochumdev/microlobby/README.md

 ## Basic Architecture

 It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity.
-Transport, Registry and Broker is done over NATS.
+Registry and Broker is done over NATS, Transport over gRPC.

 The draw.io flowchart for the Architecture:
 ![Micro Service Architecture](/docs/micro-service-architecture.png)